Extending MyBatis Dynamic SQL

 Interface Purpose

 org.mybatis.dynamic.sql.BasicColumn Use this interface if you want to add capabilities to a SELECT list or a GROUP BY expression.
-For example, creating a calculated column.
+For example, using a database function.

 org.mybatis.dynamic.sql.BindableColumn Use this interface if you want to add capabilities to a WHERE clause.
 For example, creating a custom condition.